 It’s much better than your customers getting emails which look like they have been sent from an internet cafe.
 “It’s just a fact that in the business-to-business world, people expect more than that,” warns Dunston.

 There are also functional limitations with most free business email services.
-For starters, many only let you access messages through a web browser.
+For starters, some only let you access messages through a web browser.
 This means you have to visit a specific website, then log in with your username and password.

-Ubiquitous broadband means this isn’t the problem it once was.
+With internet access easy to come by, this isn't the problem it once was.
 However, many people still prefer to download email to their computer (using software like Microsoft Outlook), so they can work on their business email even when not connected to the internet.

 There are a number of different ways to accomplish this – read about the different types of business email that are available.